JeremyLebon/tutorial-turtlesim/docs/exercises/README.md

 ![](./assets/img_spawn_second_turtle.png)

-To delete a turtle the command below can be used
+To delete a turtle the command below can be used:

 ```shell
 rosservice call /kill "name: 'turtle2'"